Lab 3: GUI development

 with all social media links you would like to provide.
 Include at least one.

-Stylize the page using one of two approaches stated above.
+Stylize the page using the approaches stated above.

 Projects Page

-The Projects HTML page in your personal website would contains carousel
+The Projects HTML page in your personal website will contain an accordion

 with an image